saireddy57/SceneSegmentation/README.md

 ## Training Results:

 Train Loss: 0.157

 Train IOU: 0.650

 Validation Loss: 0.210

 Validation IOU: 0.623

-The model achieves a good balance between accuracy and computational efficiency, with the student model reaching a Train IOU of 0.650 and a Validation IOU of 0.623.
+The model achieves a good balance between accuracy and computational efficiency, with the student model reaching a **Train IOU of 0.650 and a Validation IOU of 0.623**.

 Future Improvements:
 Fine-tuning hyperparameters to improve generalization.